 - Commercial mortgage

-A detailed description of debt financing types is available from the Canada Business Network.
+A detailed description of debt financing types is available from Small Business Services Canada.

 Conventional financing isn’t always available.
 If your business doesn’t have a sales history, or you operate in a higher-risk environment, you may find it difficult to get conventional financing.
 But don’t worry—there are other options.
 Alternative financing might be just what you need.